 Akai MPC X & MPC X SE Tutorials

-The MPC X is Akai’s latest flagship standalone MPC, running MPC Software 2.0 – learn how to use the MPC X with MPC-Tutor’s complete MPC X tutorial guide, ‘The MPC X & MPC Live Bible‘.
+The MPC X SE is Akai’s latest flagship standalone MPC, with its full suite of audio I/O, 16 Q-links and large 9″ touchscreen.
+Learn how to use the MPC X SE with MPC-Tutor’s complete MPC X tutorial guide, ‘The MPC Bible‘.

-In this MPC X & MPC Live tutorial I’m going to take a look at the new Autosampler feature of MPC Firmware 2.3 which allows you to ‘clone’ your favourite VST/AU instrument patches so they can be used as standard ‘keygroup’ programs in standalone mode.
+In this MPC X, MPC One & MPC Live tutorial I’m going to take a look at the MPC Autosampler which allows you to ‘clone’ your favourite VST/AU instrument patches so they can be used as standard ‘keygroup’ programs in standalone mode.